-The following Educational Seminars will take place in the morning on March 9th & 10th.
-Speaker and their respective topics are below, speaker bios and further information on individual topics will be available soon.
+The following Educational Seminars will take place on March 9th & 10th.
+Click on individual speaker names and topics below for speaker background and further topic information.

 by Whitney Johnson Danville Outdoors

 The female demographic is an ever-growing portion of the hunting retailer's consumer base.
 In Whitney Johnson’s presentation, she will talk about how to meet the needs of female consumers and how to turn them into regular customers without simply stocking your shelves with pink.
 She’s read research on female consumers and has applied it to the industry, creating strategies that can really give a boost to your business.
 Even if you don’t have many female customers, it’s likely that a large number of your male customers are being told how much they can spend at your store by a female at home.

 Gary Lambert will speak about trademarks, copyrights, patents and related litigation with respect to how these topics relate to hunting retailers.
 Specifically, Gary will discuss why trademarks, trade dress, brands, branding and product and store names are important considerations for retailers.
 He will also cover the steps retailers should take if they are the subject of trademark infringement or accused of infringing another’s trademark.
 Gary will also discuss copyright law as it concerns retail websites.
 Additionally, he will discuss utility and design patents, what protection patents provide to the patent owner, and what to do if a retailer is accused of patent infringement.